Theme

 Why it is included here

-Lifehubber includes TADA because it appears to be a notable current reference in the more research-oriented part of generative speech modeling.
+Lifehubber includes TADA because it gives readers a notable current example from the more research-oriented part of generative speech modeling.

 Source links